guigrpa/guigrpa.github.io/_posts/2016-09-27-picture-this-snapshot-testing.md

 });
 ```

-If we look at the stored snapshot, we will see that an empty `div` was correctly instantiated for each translation, together with the correct props:
+If we look at the stored snapshot, we'll see that an empty `div` was correctly instantiated for each translation, together with the correct props:

 ```
 ...